How much does hot tub maintenance cost?Get a free quote now

 Post a task on Airtasker today to find nearby hot tub maintenance specialists.
-Relax, feel refreshed and maximise your hot tub with the help of nearby Taskers!
+Relax, feel refreshed and maximize your hot tub with the help of nearby Taskers!

-Find hot tub maintenance contractors, fastPost a task
+Find hot tub maintenance services, fastPost a task

 Ironically, yes!
 Turning your hot tub off makes your hot water cold.
 This means that every time you would have to use it, you have to heat it, and it could make a dent in your water and electricity bill.

 The rule of thumb here is that the temperature should be at least 5 degrees lower than the temperature when not at rest.
 For example, if your tub’s temperature in use is at 35 degrees, your tub at rest should at least be at 30 degrees.

 Unless you’re dealing with murky or unclean water, the recommended timeframe for a water change is every two to three months.
 This helps pH levels regulate and will keep the chlorine balance at maximum quality.

 Depending on how you take care of your hot tub, the average lifespan ranges from 5 to 20 years.
 But keep in mind that this said lifespan could change depending on how good the quality is of the hot tub too.